breatheco-de/exercise-instagram-feed-bootstrap/README.md

 ## 🌱  How to start this project

-Do not clone this repository.
+Do not clone this repository because we are going to be using a different template.

-The first step to start coding is opening the html template repository using a provisioning tool (like Codespaces or Gitpod) or cloning it on your local computer.
+The first step to start coding is opening the `html template repository` using a provisioning tool (like Codespaces or Gitpod) or cloning it on your local computer.
 This is the repository you need to open:

 ```
 https://github.com/4GeeksAcademy/html-hello